dan-schel/train-disruptions/docs/ui-conventions.md

 For new icons, a great place to find them is [Iconify](https://icon-sets.iconify.design/).
 For consistency, obviously it'd be great if we could stick to the same icon set for every icon, but that might not be feasible in practice.

-To generate the icon component code in Iconify, choose the following settings:
+Once you've chosen your icon in Iconify, to generate the icon component code, choose the following settings:

 - On the left, choose "Components".